 Founded in 1876, the Lexington Field & Garden Club is committed to and focused on education, service, and friendship.
 We offer many educational, social, and community improvement opportunities through lectures, workshops, field trips, and projects focused on horticulture and landscaping.

-Join us for our 2018-2019 season!
+Join us for our 2019-2020 season!

 In October we meet in the evening, and in April we have both day and evening meetings.

 Our meetings are open to the public, so please come and bring a friend!
 For a full listing, see Programs page.